w3c/PWETF/TPACDiversityFundProposalComms.md

 As you know TPAC is taking place on [date]

-We want to get as many people to TPAC as we can, which is why we’re hoping you could communicate the Inclusion Fund and the TPAC Fellows Stipend to your group.
+We want to get as many people to TPAC as we can, which is why we’re hoping you could communicate the Inclusion Fund and the TPAC Fellows honorarium to your group.

 We’d really appreciate if you could mention the available funds  at  your next meeting and encourage anyone who has questions to get in touch with the Positive Work Environment Community Group [email].